guco-17/guco-17/README.md

 - 👋 Hi there!
 I'm Gustavo Cortés - "Seeker".
 - 🔭 I’m interested in learning programming lenguages.
-- 🌱 I’m currently studing computer systems engineering.
+- 🌱 I’m currently studying computer systems engineering.
 - 🤔 I’m looking for an internship.
 - ⚡ Fun fact: I'm a black belt in Taekwondo.
 - 📫 How to reach me: 844-140-6339 or gustavocortes.orta@gmail.com